 In Python, __name__ and __main__ play a crucial role in determining how scripts are executed and enable modularity in code.
 Understanding __name__ and __main__ is essential for structuring code in a way that supports both standalone execution and module imports.
 This tutorial explores how __name__ and __main__ work in Python, complete with examples, explanations, and real-world applications.

-• If a script is imported as a module into another script, __name__ is set to the module’s name (usually the filename without the .py extension).
+__name__ is set to "__main__".__name__ is set to the module’s name (usually the filename without the .py extension).__name__:# script.py

 print("This script is running as:", __name__)